 Many of the most effective, evidence-based treatments for BPD are similar to treatment approaches for addiction.
 Dual diagnosis treatment is an essential part of a program because historically, people with mental health disorders were often either left out of addiction treatment or it wasn’t included in their treatment.

+Someone with an untreated co-occurring mental health disorder is more likely to experience negative outcomes throughout their life, such as relationship problems, psychiatric episodes, hospitalization, unemployment, and arrest, along with addiction.
 With dual diagnosis treatment, the team looks at the relationship between a mental health disorder and substance use and works to treat both separately but within the context of one another.
 If one is treated and not the other, the risk of relapse is much higher.

 For a long time, BPD was considered challenging to treat, but now, using evidence-based approaches, it’s possible to improve function, have a better quality of life, and experience fewer, less severe symptoms.
 To achieve these things, you need to work with licensed mental health professionals.
+Often, the first-line therapy for both BPD and addiction is called psychotherapy or talk therapy.
+This can occur individually or in a group setting.

 Dialectical behavioral therapy and cognitive behavioral therapy are two specific approaches.
 Dialectical behavioral therapy (DBT) was created specifically for BPD.
 It uses mindfulness so you can learn about your current situation and emotional state.
 During DBT, you can also learn skills that help you control your more intense emotions, reduce your behaviors that might be self-destructive, and improve relationships.